-SkiStar operates the five largest ski resorts in the Nordic region and one destination in the Alps.
+SkiStar operates the five largest ski resorts in Scandinavia.

 Strategic Product Areas